-Atherton residents have had a close, cooperative relationship with their own dedicated police force for as long as anyone can remember.
-Atherton residents also benefit from a number of special residential services that are provided by our police force which are not widely available in other communities, such as the ability to connect their home alarm systems directly to the police department.
-Nearly all Atherton residents advise the police dispatchers when they are going to be away from their homes, which triggers more frequent surveillance by officers on duty.
-Most every one that I have spoken with really appreciates the special police sesrvices that they get and feel secure in their homes.
+Atherton residents have had a very close, cooperative relationship with our dedicated police force for many years.
+The Town pays more for police services than for any other component of Town operations.
+While some residents have advocated that Atherton reduce costs by outsourcing police services to the county sheriff’s office, the vast majority of Atherton residents want the close, community-oriented relationship that we have with our police.
+Atherton residents also benefit from a number of special residential services that are provided by our police which are not widely available in other communities, such as the ability to connect our home alarm systems directly to the police department, regular house visits by police when residents are going to be away from their homes, and a personal relationship with the police that enables residents to feel secure in their homes.

 I believe that my experience with strategic negotiations can help the residents of Atherton maintain their close, cooperative relationship with the police.
-The council’s careful, mindful and professional management of its relationship with the police union is one of its most important Council responsibilities on behalf of residents.
+The Council’s careful, mindful and professional management of its relationship with the police union is one of its most important Council responsibilities on behalf of residents.